Excalibur Academies Trust (EAT)

 Who should I talk to about my child’s learning or Special Educational Need or Disability need?

 - The day to day management of all aspects of the school, this includes the support for children with SEND

-- She will give responsibility to the ECM leads and class teachers
+- She will give responsibility to the SENDCO and class teachers

 - Informing governors about SEND

 The SEND Governor for May Park Primary is Jenny Patterson